dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 Any of the Presentation Contexts shown in the following table are acceptable to the STORAGE-SCP AE for receiving images.

 .. csv-table:: Table 4.2.1.4.2-1.: Accepted Presentation Contexts By STORAGE-SCP AE
-   :header: "Abstract Syntax Name", "Abstract Syntax UID", "Transfer Syntax Name", "Transfer Syntax UID", "Role", "Extended Negotiation"
+   :header: "SOP Class Groups", "Transfer Syntax Name", "Transfer Syntax UID", "Role", "Extended Negotiation"
    :file: accepted-presentation-contexts-by-STORAGE-SCP-AE.csv

+Note : Refer Table 4.2.1.1-1. which has SOP Class Names and SOP Class UIDs against each of the SOP Class groups

 .. _storage-verification-sop-conformance: